Yashdatascience1/Supervised-Machine-Learning/README.md

 # Supervised-Machine-Learning
-This repository contains all my work done in Supervised Machine Learning
+This repository contains my work done on creating the machine learning model to determine the CTC for the candidate applying at a company